radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 2. On the right, click **Define Key Generation**.

 3. Select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.
-If unlimited Java security libraries are installed, there are more ciphers shown in this drop-down list.

->[!note] If you want to use stronger ciphers that are not listed, you must add crypto.policy=unlimited in <RLI_HOME>/jdk/jre/lib/security/java.security file.
-For more details, see the RadiantOne Hardening Guide.

 ![An image showing ](Media/Image3.116.jpg)